 What happens during the crown placement procedure will depend on the purpose the crown will serve, but in general, the steps are as follows:

-After the tooth is prepared, Dr. Silverman will take impressions which will be sent to a lab and used to make the permanent crown.
+- After the tooth is prepared, one of our dentists will take impressions which will be sent to a lab and used to make the permanent crown.
 In the meantime, a temporary one will be provided.

 A variety of materials can be used to create a crown, including all porcelain, porcelain fused to gold, and all gold.
 The right material for the job will depend partly on the patient’s preference and partly on the purpose of the crown.
 For example, crowns placed on the back teeth will need to be made out of a strong material to hold up for several years of chewing.

-Our dentist at Advanced Cosmetic & Family Dentistry provides our patients with crowns that are strong as well as attractive.
+Our dentists at Advanced Cosmetic & Family Dentistry provide our patients with crowns that are strong as well as attractive.
 With a high-quality dental crown, patients can enjoy greatly improved oral health.